Akbarabadi Mosque: History

+1857 Uprising

 The mosque was reportedly standing a good two centuries after its creation, before it fell to the British wrath in the aftermath of the 1857 Uprising.
 The uprising of 1857 is one of the most important and decisive events in the history of British India.
-Delhi – the capital of the Mughals (see History of Delhi) was the epicenter of the uprising, which began in the army units posted around Delhi.
-While initially successful, the revolt subsequently withered away, due to many reasons, including lack of leadership and coordination, spying by local Indians for the British, etc. (For details, see Indian Rebellion of 1857).
+Delhi, the capital of the Mughals, was the epicentre of the Uprising, which began in the army units posted around Delhi.
+While initially successful, the revolt subsequently withered away, due to many reasons, including lack of leadership and coordination, spying by local Indians for the British, etc..
 Delhi was the last landmark of 1857 to be captured back by the British.
 To quell the dissent against British rule from spreading further and prevent it from resurfacing, the British destroyed hundreds of structures in Old Delhi.
 The Mughal capital bore the wrath of the British reaction.
-Any structure that was used as the mutiny base by the sepoys was destroyed (for more details, see Siege of Delhi).
+Any structure that was used as the mutiny base by the sepoys was destroyed.

 Akbarabadi Masjid was one of the mutiny bases which was demolished by the British forces.
 Its existence has since been legendary and passed on generation after generation.
 It is not known where the mosque exactly stood, though many local Muslim residents of Netaji Subhash Park in Old Delhi consider one particular site to be the possible ground where the mosque once stood.

-The debris from the demolished mosque was put on sale and somehow found a noble buyer in Syed Ahmed Khan, who bought the debris and used it in the construction of the Sir Syed Mosque, Aligarh Muslim University.
+The debris from the demolished mosque was put on sale and somehow found a noble buyer in Syed Ahmed Khan, who bought the debris and used it in the construction of the Sir Syed Mosque and Aligarh Muslim University.